espocrm/documentation/docs/development/view.md

 ## Waiting for some data loaded before rendering

 Sometimes we need to get some data loaded asynchronously before the view is rendered.
-For this purpose we can use `wait` method inside `setup` method.
+For this purpose we can use the `wait` method inside the `setup` method.

-Wait method can receive a promise:
+The `wait` method can receive a promise:

 ```js
     setup: function () {